What is an eSIM, and how does it work?

 Traveling to the USA soon?

-Buy a USA eSIM and stop worrying about international roaming fees!
+Buy an eSIM travel USA and stop worrying about international roaming fees!
 5% OFF: MYESIMNOW5

 What are the cons of using an eSIM?